splaisan/ngs-tools/README.md

 The BIO-perl script [dedupFastaSeq.pl](fasta-tools/dedupFastaSeq.pl) will parse a multifasta file and keep only one copy of each sequence based on its name (no sequence comparison is operated).
 Requires BioPerl to work.

-### **fastaByLength.pl**
+### **fastaFilterLength.pl**

-The BIO-perl script [fastaByLength.pl](fasta-tools/fastaByLength.pl) will filter a multifasta file and keep only sequence with length > min and <max values.
+The BIO-perl script [fastaFilterLength.pl](fasta-tools/fastaFilterLength.pl) will filter a multifasta file and keep only sequence with length > min and <max values.
 Was created to filter genome assemblies containing multiple small files.

+### **fastaSortLength.pl**

+The BIO-perl script [fastaSortLength.pl](fasta-tools/fastaSortLength.pl) will sorts a multifasta file by decreasing or increasing order.
+Was created to clean input fasta files before applying Knicker (BionanoGenomics).

 ## Formatting tools for FASTQ data